kerosiinikone/distributed-job-aggregation-service/README.md

 ### TODO

+- Documentation
+- Interface for extractJobListing to accommodate other job sites
+- Tests (duh)

+Consider these:

 - Reuse the same Manager, or spawn new per request ???
 - Poison the Manager after job done
-- Interface for extractJobListing to accommodate other job sites
-- Propagation with Context
-- Actor timeouts
-- Tests (duh)